PurvishK/Motion-Control-System/README.md

 The objective of the resulting application is to serve as an alternative for mouses and remotes for navigating or interacting with the UI of a computer.
 The application can be run on any system with python installed, given that it has a webcam and meets the minimum requirements that will be stated in one of the upcoming sections.
 The application is also meant to increase the ease for physically disabled people.

- Description
-Action
-Index finger up(on left or right)

-All other fingers closed
-Cursor Movement
-Index and middle fingers up (on left or right hand)

-All other fingers closed.
-Left Click
-Index,Middle and Ring fingers up(on left or right hand)

-Little and Thumb fingers closed
-Right Click